 The Good package gets you TSN, Bravo, Discovery, A&E, MTV, Much, YTV, and more for an initial one year cost of CA$42.95 per month, and a regular price of CA$58.95 per month.

-The Better package, which includes AMC, BET, Animal Planet, Action, Disney, Showcase, Space, and more goes for CA$84.95 per month, with an initial first year cost of CA$68.95.
+The Better package, which includes AMC, BBC World News, Animal Planet, Action, DisneyXD, Showcase, Space, and more goes for CA$91.95 per month, with an initial first year cost of CA$75.95.

-And the Best package goes all out.
-You’ll get the channels mentioned above, along with FX, BBC, Slice, MovieTime, CNN, Lifetime, National Geographic, PBS, and more, along with a host of radio stations.
-That’ll cost you CA$119.95 per month after a first-year promo price of CA$103.95 per month.
+The Best package goes all out.
+You’ll get the channels mentioned above, along with FX, Lifetime , Slice, MovieTime, and more.
+That’ll cost you CA$131.95 per month, after a first-year promo price of CA$115.95 per month.

 You can also build your own TV package, starting with basic channels like ABC, CBC, Global, APTN, and a few others for CA$24.95 per month.
 Then you add on the channels you want.
 Add on a movie bundle including TMN, TMN Encore, HBO, and Crave TV for CA$25 per month, for example.
 Pick individual channels starting at CA$4 per month each.